crystallabs/virtualtime/README.md

 # Asking whether the item is due on the rescheduled date (Mar 22) will tell us no, because currently
 # rescheduled dates are not counted as due/on dates:
 p item.on?( Crystime::VirtualTime["2017-03-22"]) # ==> nil

+# We can also chech whether the item is due using regular Time struct,
+# it does not have to be VirtualTime:
+p item.on?( Time.new 2018, 3, 16) # ==> true
 ```

 # VirtualTime in Detail